 The following procedure describes how to reorganize a table.
 Review Step 7 to understand the consequences of stopping the table reorganization before it finishes.

 - While the server is running, determine how much temporary space is required to reorganize <tablename>.
 The following instructions indicate how to obtain the size of the table, tsize, for which the units are bytes.
 The required amount of temporary space is twice the value of tsize.
-From a DB2 command line window, issue the following commands:
+Ensure that you are logged in with the DB2 instance user ID.
+Then, from a DB2 command line window, issue the following commands:

 db2 connect to tsmdb1